mhuckstepp/web-sprint-challenge-adding-data-persistence/README.md

 4. What do we need in order to have a _many to many_ relationship between two tables?

-We need an additional table to store
+We need an additional table to store the many to many relationships. these are called assoication, bridge or cross-reference tables.